 Employers Who Have Hired triOS Grads

-**Employment Rate based on 2019 contactable triOS Business Faculty graduates employed in a related field.
+**Employment Rate based on 2021 contactable triOS Business Faculty graduates employed in a related field within 12 months.

-NOC Code: 1123 - **Wage data rounded down to the nearest dollar.
+NOC Code: 1123/11202- **Wage data rounded down to the nearest dollar.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated in May, 2021.
+Last updated in Dec 2022.

 As a Digital Marketing Specialist student, you will master principles of digital marketing such as Social Media Marketing (SMM), Search Engine Marketing (SEM), Search Engine Optimization (SEO), email marketing, Pay-Per-Click Advertising (PPC), content optimization, website analytics and more.
 You’ll be able to put these principles into hands-on experience by constructing brand identities, assessing SEO needs, and developing customer personas; you will also be responsible for creating your own display and search campaigns using Google Ads.
 The program is then followed by a 12-week internship.

 Training on the latest software applications required by employers.

 12-week internship to gain hands-on experience in the industry.